moccalotto/kaosrpg/collections/_loot/item-of-storage.md

 This is an item that can magically transport hold equipment and goods in another dimension.
-A normal storage item can hold up to 10 cubic meters (or 10,000 kg) of goods.
-Equipment and goods are stored and retrieved via magical teleportation.
+The storage capacity of these items vary a lot, but an average storage item can hold up to 10 cubic meters (or 10,000 kg) of goods, Equipment and goods are normally stored and retrieved via magical teleportation.

-A storage item can have any shape or size, for instance: a wand, a wallet, a scroll that holds pictures/drawings of all items stored, or a crystal that glows brighter and brighter the more equipment it stores.
+A storage item can have any shape or size, for instance: a wand, a wallet, a sack, a scroll that holds pictures/drawings of all items stored, or a crystal that glows brighter and brighter the more equipment it stores.